Glimpses of Healing and Hope

 Our church's Congregational Principles and Practices, in part, read as follows: "Welcome and celebrate the gathering of God's diverse people in our church and community (intercultural, intergenerational, and interchurch)." and "Nurture authentic relationships with God and one another in Christian community so that we might stretch and grow in Christ individually and collectively."
 We believe that attendance at MC USA's convention is a great way for us to live out both of these practices and principles in a meaningful tangible way.

-by Danile Martens
+Add a commentby Danile Martens

 That connection between enlightenment and house holding…forces us onto rougher ground than that of the smooth purists— but it gives us traction.